aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 26.8
+* Support calculating PIVOTBY function
+* Support phonetic text while converting to pdf/xps
+* Support calculating BYROW/BYCOL with functions other than LAMBDA
+* Improve reading and writing phonetic settings for xls and xlsb
+* Simplify subtotal setting of pivot field
+* Support saving pivot alignment format setting of pivot table for xlsb
+* Support calculating style of pivot table with outline border setting

 ## Aspose.Cells for .NET 26.7
 * Support LET function which uses LAMBDA function as "name_value"
 * Support converting HTML Table into Excel